itversity/data-copier/01_getting_started/README.md

 * **create_db_tables_pg.sql** is the script which will facilitate us to create tables alone.
 It will not load data into the tables.

 ## Setup Postgres Database
-Let us setup source database using Postgres as part of Docker Container.
+Let us setup a database using Postgres as part of Docker Container.
 * Pull image `docker pull postgres`
 * Create folder for Postgres Database
 ```shell script